-The ISO standard does not define any operator symbol for exponentiation.
-A unit\factor consists of a unit\operand possibly suffixed by a possibly signed integer number, which is interpreted as an exponent.
-There must be no spacing between the unit\operand and a possible unit\exponent.
+The SI standard uses super-script for the exponentation, and does thus not define any operator symbol for exponentiation.
+A unit_factor consists of a unit_operand possibly suffixed by a possibly signed integer number, which is interpreted as an exponent.
+There must be no spacing between the unit_operand and a possible unit_exponent.

-A unit\symbol is a string of letters.
+A unit_symbol is a string of letters.
 A basic support of units in Modelica should know the basic and derived units of the SI system.
 It is possible to support user defined unit symbols.
 In the base version Greek letters is not supported, but full names must then be written, for example "Ohm".

-A unit\operand should first be interpreted as a unit\symbol and only if not successful the second alternative assuming a prefixed operand should be exploited.
-There must be no spacing between the unit\symbol and a possible unit\prefix.
+A unit_operand should first be interpreted as a unit_symbol and only if not successful the second alternative assuming a prefixed operand should be exploited.
+There must be no spacing between the unit_symbol and a possible unit_prefix.
 The values of the prefixes are according to the ISO standard.
-The letter "u" is used as a symbol for the prefix micro.
+The letter u is used as a symbol for the prefix micro.